Operator learning without the adjoint: Fourier Sampling for Differential Operators

 We assume that the $m$th power of the LBO, understood (with a slight abuse of notation) as a differential operator acting on distributions, satisfies the symmetry condition:

 Furthermore, we assume that there exists a constant $c \in \R$ such that the boundary value problem

 has a solution $u \in H^{2m}(\Omega)$ satisfying a global regularity estimate in the form of \cref{eqn:global_regularity} for each $f \in L^2(\Omega)$.
 Typical examples where symmetry and regularity hold in the $m=1$ case include Dirichlet and Neumann boundary conditions corresponding to operators $\mcal{B}''_1(u) = u$ and $\mcal{B}''_1(u) = \vec{n} \cdot \grad u$, respectively.
 Here, $\vec{n}$ denotes the unit outward normal vector field along $\partial \Omega$.
 We refer the reader to \citep{Ibort2015self} for more details on the choice of boundary conditions leading to self-adjoint extensions of the Laplace--Beltrami operator.
+Boundary conditions, self-adjointness, and eigenvalue estimates for biharmonic ($m=2$) and poly-harmonic ($m \geq 2$) operators are discussed by \cite{colbois2022neumann, ilias2010universal}.
 The following lemma shows that our assumptions yield a self-adjoint power of the LBO with domain $D(L) = D''$.

 \begin{lemma} Let $L = \left.\Delta_g^m\right|_{D''} : D(L) = D'' \subset L^2(\mcal{M}) \to L^2(\mcal{M})$ denote the restriction of $\Delta_g^m$ to $D''$, where $\Delta_g^m$ is understood as a differential operator acting on distributions.
 Suppose that \cref{eqn:LBO_power_symmetry_condition} holds and \cref{eqn:BVP_for_LBO_power} has a solution $u \in H^{2m}(\Omega)$ satisfying an estimate in the form of \cref{eqn:global_regularity} for each $f \in L^2(\Omega)$.
 Then $L$ is self-adjoint and $D(L) = D''$, endowed with the graph norm, is compactly embedded in $L^2(\Omega)$. \end{lemma}